- Share this article on Facebook

-Worldwide, Paramount and Michael Bay's Age of Extinction remains the year's leader by far, with a global gross of $1.065 billion.
-Guardians ranks No. 10, just behind Godzilla ($508 million), which it will soon overtake.
+Worldwide, Paramount and Michael Bay‘s Age of Extinction remains the summer leader by far, with a global gross of $1.05 billion.

-From director James Gunn, Guardians of the Galaxy has pulled off the biggest box-office surprise of the year.
-Heading into summer, no one predicted that the movie would emerge the victor in North America.
+Heading into summer, no one predicted that Gunn’s quirky superhero tentpole would emerge the victor in North America.
 Opening Aug.
-1, Guardians, praised for its originality, amazed with a record domestic debut and continued to impress from there.
+1, the movie amazed with a record domestic debut and continued to impress from there.

-Featuring a ragtag group of unlikely galactic heroes, Guardians stars Chris Pratt, Zoe Saldana, Dave Bautista, Lee Pace and Bradley Cooper, who voices the role of Rocket Raccoon.
+Featuring a ragtag group of unlikely galactic heroes, Guardians stars Chris Pratt, Zoe Saldana, Dave Bautista, Lee Pace and Bradley Cooper, who voices the role of Rocket the raccoon.
 Vin Diesel, Djimon Hounsou, John C. Reilly, Glenn Close and Benicio del Toro also star.

 Guardians wasn’t a cheap proposition and cost $170 million to produce.
 Marvel and Disney have already announced plans for a July 28, 2017 sequel, with Gunn returning to direct.